 Step 5: Create Salesforce Apex Class

-We also need to define Salesforce Apex Class that is we need to define the custom business logic to calculate the business number excluding Saturdays, Sundays, and National Holidays using the Apex programming language.
+Next, we need to create an Apex Class to define the custom business logic for calculating business days by excluding Saturdays, Sundays, and National Holidays.

 public class BusinessDayCalculation {